ReemAlhosainy/RosSimu/README.md

 ```bash
 git clone https...
 ```
-then excute and souce the package
+then excute and source the package
 ```bash
 cd ..
 catkin_make